mattbdean/JRAW/README.md

 JitPack produces Javadoc only when necessary, so the first time someone accesses the Javadoc for a specific build it may take a little bit.

+## Android

+JRAW doesn't target Android specifically, but there is an [extension library](https://github.com/mattbdean/JRAW-Android) that solves some quality of life issues.
+Also be sure to check out the [example app](https://github.com/mattbdean/JRAW-Android/tree/master/example-app) that shows how to get users logged in.

 ## Contributing

 To get started you'll need to create two [reddit OAuth2 apps](https://www.reddit.com/prefs/apps), one script and one installed.